UCLA Global Internship Program Student Guide

 In order to cancel once you have enrolled in a Global Internship Program, please contact info@ieo.ucla.edu for assistance.
 After the cancellation deadline, students must submit a cancellation form to the International Education Office.

-*In the event that a Global Internship Program must be canceled by IEO, all registered students will be notified immediately and given a refund of all recoverable costs (including the $300 deposit).
+*In the unlikely event that a Global Internship Program must be cancelled by IEO, all registered students will be notified immediately and given a refund of all recoverable costs (including the $300 deposit).

 Withdrawal After a Program has Begun